 Abraham shares videos, plans publicity strategy

 22 September 2014

-- Sabine McNeill, a colleague of Belinda McKenzie with a reputation for leaving a trail of doomed and/or botched family law cases in her wake as a McKenzie friend, convened a meeting of people with whom she’d worked in the past, including Meirion Bowen, Yolande Lindridge (aka Yolande Kenward, aka Yolande Gordon), and Mary Rooney.
-They met at the offices of solicitor Caroline Newman, and according to Yolande, “[Sabine] excitedly broke the news that she had met up with Ella Draper and that she had taken on Ella’s case”.
+On that day, Sabine convened a meeting of people with whom she’d worked in the past, including Meirion Bowen, Yolande Lindridge, and Mary Rooney.
+They met at the London offices of solicitor Caroline Newman, and according to one person who attended, “[Sabine] excitedly broke the news that she had met up with Ella Draper and that she had taken on Ella’s case”.
 Also invited to that meeting were Belinda McKenzie and Ian Josephs, though it is not clear whether they attended.

 10 December 2014

 Ella sacked, then re-hired, then re-sacked her legal team.
 They turned over a bundle of materials to her, including the video recordings of the police interviews which DC Martin had conducted with the children in September.
-As mentioned above, Ella had previously approached Sabine McNeill and Belinda McKenzie to act as her McKenzie friends in her care proceedings as she tried to regain custody of her children and have the police case against the children’s father re-opened.
+Ella had previously approached Sabine McNeill to act as her McKenzie friend in her care proceedings as she tried to regain custody of her children and have the police case against the children’s father re-opened.

 22 December 2014

 Assisted by Belinda McKenzie, and having lost confidence that Judge Mayer would return her children to her, Ella filed for a judicial review.

 26 December, 2014

 Regarding my social life with meaning, I can only hope that this case will become the breakthrough we’ve been working towards.It took me quite a while to get my head, heart and strategic thinking in line with the necessities to respond to calls for court proceedings in the case of a Russian mum whose two children were taken by Barnet police on 11 September 2015 (sic)”.